The Best Month to Book Your UK Driving Test in 2026

-A learner in Aberdeen books in November based on the national headline that December is the easiest month and quietly fails.
-The Aberdeen monthly pattern actually peaks in April.
-A Plymouth learner books in April based on the same national headline and fails too; Plymouth peaks in October.
-The December national pattern is real but only at the national headline level; the monthly seasonality varies materially by region and the wrong-month booking costs candidates roughly £80 each year.
-Reading the regional pickers correctly turns a coin-flip booking month into a measurable advantage.
+A learner in Edinburgh books in November based on the national headline that December is the easiest month and quietly fails.
+The Scottish monthly pattern actually peaks in July at 49.1 percent (3-year DVSA 2022-25 window), with December near the bottom at 46.7 percent.
+A learner in Cardiff books in April based on the same national headline and fails too; Wales peaks in October.
+The December national pattern is real but only 3 of 10 significant UK regions actually peak in December; the regional pickers vary dramatically.
+Reading the regional pattern correctly turns a coin-flip booking month into a measurable advantage of a few percentage points.

 - National peak month